Do you have the skills for a career as a community health worker?

 Training and Certification

-The Health Care Access Now Community Health Worker Training Program includes 100 hours of classroom training that addresses the core competencies in health, knowledge of social service resources, communication skills, advocacy, CPR certification, lifespan development and basic community health worker skills.
+Care Coordination Systems and Health Care Access Now Community Health Worker Training Program includes 100 hours of classroom training that addresses the core competencies in health, knowledge of social service resources, communication skills, advocacy, CPR certification, lifespan development and basic community health worker skills.
 The in-class portion of the program will be held in three five-day sessions at HCAN’s offices in Walnut Hills from 8:30 a.m. – 4:30 p.m.
 Full attendance is required for all in-class coursework.

 Upon completion of the classroom training and community-based practicum, students are qualified to apply to the Ohio Board of Nursing for a certificate to practice as a Certified Community Health Worker.